maitreyeejadhav/Fake-News-Detection/README.md

 Link for the research paper: https://ieeexplore.ieee.org/document/10842732

-We also continued this project as our final year BTech project, in which we implemented dynamic model updating, where we updated our model on weekly basis.
+We also continued this project as our final year BTech project, in which we implemented dynamic model updating, where we updated our model on weekly basis with new data.

 Github link for final year project: https://github.com/maitreyeejadhav/Capstone-Project